 Earnings are not necessarily linked to experience or qualifications.

 Working hours may be long and unsocial.
 While on tour, an actor may be travelling and setting up scenery during the day and performing at night.
-Television and film work also often involve very early starts and late finishes.
+Television and film work often involve very early starts and late finishes.

 Actors usually work indoors in theatres or television studios, although some contracts will require actors to work outdoors, for example some film and television work and street theatre.